mcMickJuice/mickjuice-blog/content/blog/hooks-exclamation-point/index.md

 - The search is an async call to our server (mocked in this exercise).
 As such, we want to show a loading indicator when the request is in progress
 - In case of an error, render the error message

 Pretty standard, right?
-Let's look at how we would implement this feature in React.
+Let's look at how we would implement this feature in React, starting with a class-based approach

 ## [Old and Busted](https://www.youtube.com/watch?v=ha-uagjJQ9k&feature=youtu.be&t=20) - Class Component Approach